johnson-li/Pandia/milestone.md

 Track the development of new features

 ### 12th Sep
 - [x] The sb3 container implementation suffers from packet loss due to the use of UDP.
 Change to IPC socket.
-- [ ] The TC traffic shapping is observed of high RTT variance when multiple containers are running.
-Implement network shaping in webrtc to solve this problem.
+- [x] The TC traffic shapping is observed of high RTT variance when multiple containers are running.
+Utilize the network emulation framework in WebRTC to solve this problem.
+WebRTC's simulation frameword is of high delay, abandoning it.

 ### 6th Sep
 - [ ] Make the other control parameters constant to stablize the training.